3and4/Leither/doc/GongShi-en.md

 The reward helps the organization to mature faster.

 ### V. Basic Concept
-**DHT network**
-Distributed Hash Table (DHT) is used to build basics of network topology where nodes are organized by their IDs, so that DHT can provide routing function for the organization.
+**Distributed Hash Table (DHT) network**

-Node ID can be used to locate a node quickly and access information of the node.
-Information of the organization can be saved over the whole network in distributed method.
+In DHT network, node can be quickly located by its ID, to access its information.
+Public information of an organization can also be saved over the whole network distributively.

 **Sparse Merkle Tree**
-is constructed for consensus data, to save the core information of an organization, similar to the public ledger of block-chain.

 Jump-table is a key data structure used in Redis and LevelDB.
-It introduced the concept of equilibrium probability, which makes it possible to manipulate the tree without changing its structure extensively.
-Compared with other method, the merit of jump-table costs a little bit of performance, but still on the same order of magnitude.
-Leither introduced a similar algorithm, Sparse Merkle Tree, to improve Merkle tree.
+It introduced the concept of **equilibrium probability**, which makes it possible to manipulate a tree without changing its structure substantially.
+Compared with other algorithms, jump-table has a little bit of impact on performance, but still keeps the computation complexity at the same order of magnitude.
+Using the same algorithm, Merkle Tree is improved to create so called **Sparse Merkle tree**, which is used to hold core information of an organization, similar to the public ledger of a block-chain.

-Leither ID is a hash key of 160 bit.
-All of the possible IDs can occupy a binary tree of height 160.
-Every ID has a fixed location on the tree.
-Because the real number of IDs is far less than the number of possible leaves, the tree is a sparse tree.
+Each leaf node of a sparse Merkle tree stores account information of an organization member.
+Account number is the member's ID that is the hash of the member's public key.
+Each ID is 160 bit long.
+All of the possible IDs can fill up the leaf nodes of a binary tree of height 160.
+Because the actual number of IDs is far less than the number of possible leaves, the tree is a sparse tree.

 If a tree-node has only one child, the branch can be shorten by moving the child node up one level to replace its parent.
 This simple optimization can reduce the height of the tree tremendously.
-If ID is randomly generated, the number of IDs is N, then most of the IDs will be on leaf-node at level log2(n)+1.
+If the number of randomly distributed IDs is n, then most of the IDs will be on leaf-node at level log2(n)+1.
 The closer to the root-node, denser the tree.
-The addition or removal of a tree-node only effects its own branch.
+The addition or removal of a tree-node, or changes of account information, only effects the branch where the node is on.

-Fast search of a tree-node is essential to implement functions such as time-space versioning, pulse, partition, fund transfer and contract, which will be described later in this chapter.
+On this tree, the account information of on a leaf node can be quickly located, which is essential to the implementation of time-space versioning, network pulse, network partition, fund transfer and smart contract.
 Information of each account is on the leaf node of the tree.
-Each branch use hashes of children nodes and summary information to generates its own hash.
+Each branch use hashes of its root node's children and account sum to generates its own hash.
 **Network Pulse**
 is an incremental sequence number broadcasted top down every **Pulse Cycle**.
 A pulse cycle is 1 second.